Solutionsbuero/ttrckr/README.md

 ## A word on the barcodes

+- Use a single digit number (do not use characters for the moment).
 - Example for a usable [barcode generator](https://products.aspose.app/barcode/generate).
 - Recommended Code Type: Code 93 Standard.
 - Use a scalable image format to ensure the best output quality.